 Students in our online PR degree learn the same essentials as their on-campus counterparts.
-To learn more about our PR program, you can contact Dr. Melissa Janoske McLean at firstname.lastname@example.org for information on the on-campus PR degree, and professor Kim Marks Malone, APR at email@example.com for information on the online PR degree.
+To learn more about our PR program, you can contact professor Kim Marks Malone, APR at firstname.lastname@example.org.

 *These statements were adapted from the Public Relations Society of America.